geobreed/zettelnotes/resource/Planet Money/2008/09/(080916) What's the Deal With Lehman and Merrill？.md

 	- quantity of regulation not important,
 	- effective, smarter regulation does
 	- they also need to work with congress too
-- Will people get theirr death benefits?
+- Will people get their death benefits?
 	- possibly yes
 	- maybe a bit of disruption
-- Who and when last great bailout occured?
+- Who and when last great bailout occurred?
 	- S&L Saving and Loan
 	- In 10 years ago, there's Long-Term Capital Management
 	- some hedge fund get together, create complex system, financial expert spreading risk and thought have conquered risk,
 	- they created incredibly complex that was leveraged
 	- for every dollar, they borrow like $100 and spread all over the world in complex trades.
-	- completely collapse, and need to be bailout by all major banks together with one of the exception is Bear Stearns
+	- completely collapse, and need to be bailout by all major banks together with one of the exceptions is Bear Stearns
 	- they have finger on too many pie in the world
 - Is there a possibility of run on bank and what is shadow banking system?
 	- there is a less possibility of a run on bank